rashid8740/my-ride/README.md

 A full-stack car dealership application with a React frontend and Node.js backend.

+## Deployment Instructions

+### Vercel Deployment

+This project should be deployed as a monorepo to Vercel, with the frontend serving as the main application.

+#### Configuration

+1. Connect your GitHub repository to Vercel
+2. Set the following settings:
+   - Build Command: `./build.sh`
+   - Output Directory: `Frontend/.next`
+   - Install Command: `npm install`

+3. Add environment variables:
+   - `NEXT_PUBLIC_API_URL`: URL to your deployed backend API

+#### Separate Backend Deployment

+The backend needs to be deployed separately:

+1. Create a new Vercel project
+2. Set the root directory to `/Backend`
+3. Add environment variables:
+   - `MONGODB_URI`: Your MongoDB connection string
+   - `JWT_SECRET`: Secret for JWT token generation

+## Local Development

+1. Clone the repository
+2. Install dependencies: `npm run install:all`
+3. Start both frontend and backend: `npm run dev`

 ## Project Structure

 This project contains two main directories: